Day of Remembrance of Missing Persons in the Croatian War of Independence (Dan sjećanja na nestale osobe u Domovinskom ratu)

 The Day of Remembrance of Missing Persons in the Croatian War of Independence is a memorial day in Croatia.
 It is called Dan sjećanja na nestale osobe u Domovinskom ratu in Croatian and falls on August 30 yearly.

-The Croatian War of Independence ended almost 30 years ago.
-However, we’re still looking for the remains of some people who were killed and the ones who have been missing since the war.
+The Croatian War of Independence called Domovinski rat ended almost 30 years ago.
+However, we’re still looking for the remains of some people who were killed and those who have been missing since the war.

 In this post, we cover: